scottvieira/Documentation/source/terms.md

 ---------------------

 ### About the CORAL Terms Tool
 An add-on to CORAL Licensing, the Terms Tool enables key stakeholders such as interlibrary loan staff to view the license terms without needing direct access to CORAL Licensing.
 The tool allows authorized users to retrieve license terms for a specific resource based on an ISSN or ISBN query.
-In addition to CORAL Licensing, the Terms Tool requires the installing site to have either the SFX, EBSCO or Ex Libris (formerly Serials Solutions) openURL link resolver (or alternatively any openURL resolver with an API).
+In addition to CORAL Licensing, the Terms Tool requires the installing site to have either the SFX, or EBSCO Full-text Finder openURL link resolver (or alternatively any openURL resolver with an API).
 The Terms Tool queries the openURL link resolver for a specific ISSN or ISBN, retrieves the list of available providers for that ISSN/ISBN, and then queries CORAL Licensing for the license terms for each provider.
 It is a multi-step process but it all takes place behind the scenes and results in a seamless easy to use process for the user.
 *Please note that screenshots and text in this document are just examples and do not necessarily reflect terms for a particular resource.*

 ### Enabling the Terms Tool